Home Gyms – A Luxury and a Necessity

 Ask questions to determine the gym that fits your home and lifestyle.

-Should it be a part of a home spa and not merely a room full of exercise equipment?
+Should your home gym be a part of a home spa and not merely a room full of exercise equipment?
+More elaborate arrangements might include a bathroom with a shower and changing area.
+Maybe a sauna is something you want to include.
 Asking yourself questions like these will help you determine what kind of home gym is right for your needs, desires, and budget.

 There are many different kinds of gyms.
 What’s best for you is determined by the level of use desired and how you want it to feel.
 Some people may simply want a place to put a treadmill and a TV.
 Others will seek out equipment for the full body workout, complete with muscle training, cardio, free weights and full-length mirrored walls.
 Listing the equipment you want and the spaces each piece needs is the next step in any Home Gym Design.